sandialabs/Arcus/docs/IPAddress-Math.rst

 .. rubric:: Footnotes

-.. [#Gulliver_001] If you actually want to manipulate bytes take a gander at `Gulliver <https://github.com/sandialabs/gulliver>`_, an C# library developed by the same folks that wrote Arcus.
+.. [#GulliverLib] If you actually want to manipulate bytes take a gander at `Gulliver <https://github.com/sandialabs/gulliver>`_, an C# library developed by the same folks that wrote Arcus.
 They're kinda great.

 .. [#OperatorExtensionMethods] A GitHub issue for `Extension function members <https://github.com/dotnet/csharplang/issues/192>`_ requesting a champion for some proposed changes regarding the future of extension methods.